dbmi-pitt/path-redcap-to-cdm/README.md

 #### event_mapping_table
 The event_mapping_table must exist and be populated *before* the python code is run.
 This table is created by the sql_files/create_event_mapping_table_oracle.sql script (Oracle only).
-You populate this table using either Rsql_files/EDCAP_EVENT_MAPPING.csv or sql_files/REDCAP_EVENT_MAPPING.sql (Oracle only).
+You populate this table using either sql_files/EDCAP_EVENT_MAPPING.csv or sql_files/REDCAP_EVENT_MAPPING.sql (Oracle only).
 These files contain a default set of data.
-After you populate the table, make sure all the unique_event_name and arm_num data matches your REDCap data dictionary.
+After you populate the table, make sure all the unique_event_name and arm_num data in REDCAP_EVENT_MAPPING matches your REDCap data dictionary.

 #### answer_mapping_table
 The answer_mapping_table must exist and be populated *before* the python code is run.
 This table is created by the sql_files/create_answer_mapping_table_oracle.sql script (Oracle only).
 You populate this table using either sql_files/REDCAP_ANSWER_MAPPING.csv or sql_files/REDCAP_ANSWER_MAPPING.sql (Oracle only).
 These files contain a default set of data.
-After you populate the table, make sure all the form_name and field_name data matches your REDCap data dictionary.
+After you populate the table, make sure all the form_name and field_name data in REDCAP_ANSWER_MAPPING matches your REDCap data dictionary.

 #### patient_mapping_table
 The patient_mapping_table must exist and be populated *before* the python code is run.